Psychology research

 We're always looking for volunteers to join our research study programmes.

-If you're an adult interested in registering for a research study, please fill in this form.
+If you're an adult interested in registering for a research study, please fill in the following form.

-If you'd like to register a child for a research study, please fill in this form.
+If you're interested in registering a child for a research study, please fill in the following form.